Problem Set 1, Data Engineering in ArcGIS Pro

 • Create a scatterplot matrix showing the scatterplots of the different monthly median SO2 concentrations on the lower left side, the R2 values on the upper right, and the month names/numbers along the diagonal.

-• Add a sentence or two indicating the pair of months that are most correlated and the pair that are least, according to their R2 values.
+• Add a sentence or two indicating the pair of consecutive months that are most correlated and the pair that are least, according to their R2 values.

-Figure 5.5 - Plot median home value as a function of median annual income
+- Figure 5.5 - Plot median home value as a function of median annual income

 Here we start with an assumption that people with more income have higher priced homes.
-If this were 100% true, a scatterplot of median home value vs median annual income would fall tightly along a diagonal line.
+If this were 100% true, a scatterplot of median home value (y-axis) vs median annual income (x-axis) would fall tightly along a diagonal line.
 Of course, there will very likely be some deviation from this line, and we want to explore patterns in the deviation: points falling above the diagonal represent cases where people have more valuable houses per unit income.
 Here we create a visualization allowing us to explore multiple attributes regarding this relationship.

 • Symbolize the SO2 site features using the distance to the nearest coal plant field in the data engineering interface.